Guided private hike up to the newest Volcano in Iceland, Fagradalsfjall

 Are you ready for the adventure?

-Get the experience of a lifetime: witness an active volcanic eruption and molten lava !
+Get the experience of a lifetime: witness Iceland’s newest volcano and its lava fields!

 Our guide will pick you up in Reykjavík or meet you in Grindavík, what suits you better.
 Then you will head out for an adventure of a life time.
 The hike up to Geldingadalur Valley is about 2 hours in a beautiful lanscape of old lava fields.
-After hiking up to the volcano you’ll walk around it and see the hot lava spewing out and new land in the making.
+After hiking up to the volcano you’ll see the Iceland’s newest land – the beautiful lava fields that have been in the making since March 2021.
 We will hike around the Volcano and explore the newly made lava field.
 Once we’ll find a great spot to sit down we’ll enjoy the Icelandic chocolate, Hraun (“Lava” in Icelandic) .
 For those who like to have a little bit more, we urge them to bring some lunch.

 Once you’ve hiked around the newly made lava and seen the volcano from all angles we’ll head back to bus and back to Reykjavík.